The Spatial Distribution of Satellite Galaxies Selected from Redshift Space: Introduction

 \section{Introduction}

 The spatial distributions of small, faint satellite galaxies have the potential to place strong constraints on the nature of the dark matter halos that surround the large, bright ``host'' galaxies about which the satellites orbit.
-Since the line of sight distances to the vast majority of galaxies are unknown, studies of satellite galaxies in our universe must rely upon methods other than physical distance to identify the objects of interest.
+Since the line of sight distances to the vast majority of galaxies are unknown, studies of satellite galaxies must rely on methods other than distance to identify the objects of interest.
 Traditionally, satellite galaxies have been identified using proximity criteria that are implemented in redshift space, which necessarily requires both photometry and spectroscopy.
+The advantages of studies in which the satellites are selected from redshift space are: [1] the method identifies a specific set of faint galaxies as ``the'' satellites and [2] these specific satellites can be linked directly to the masses of the hosts' dark matter halos via their kinematics.

-Using redshift space selection criteria, studies of the locations of the satellites of relatively isolated host galaxies have shown that, when the satellite locations are averaged over all satellites in the sample, the satellites are found preferentially close to the major axes of their hosts (e.g., Sales \& Lambas 2004, 2009; Brainerd 2005; Azzaro et al.\ 2007; \'Ag\'ustsson \& Brainerd 2010, hereafter AB10; \'Ag\'ustsson \& Brainerd 2011).
-The projected locations of these satellites have also been shown to depend upon various physical properties of the hosts themselves (e.g. Azzaro et al.\ 2007; Siverd et al.\ 2009; AB10).
+When averaged over the entire sample, the satellites of relatively isolated host galaxies are found preferentially close to the major axes of the hosts (e.g., Sales \& Lambas 2004, 2009; Brainerd 2005; Azzaro et al.\ 2007; \'Ag\'ustsson \& Brainerd 2010, hereafter AB10; \'Ag\'ustsson \& Brainerd 2011).
+The locations of the satellites also vary as a function of the physical properties of the hosts (e.g. Azzaro et al.\ 2007; Siverd et al.\ 2009; AB10).
 The locations of the satellites of the host galaxies with the reddest colors and largest stellar masses are highly-anisotropic, and the satellites are located preferentially close to the major axes of their hosts.
-However, the locations of the satellites of the host galaxies with the bluest colors and the lowest stellar masses show little to no anisotropy (AB10).
+The locations of the satellites of the host galaxies with the bluest colors and the lowest stellar masses, however, show little to no anisotropy (AB10).
 The host galaxies in these studies typically have stellar masses in the range $10^{10} M_{\rm sun}$ to $10^{12} M_{\rm sun}$ and, hence, their morphologies are likely to be ``regular'' (e.g., elliptical, spiral or lenticular).
-Therefore, the trend of observed satellite locations with the physical properties of the hosts is effectively a trend with host galaxy morphology since the reddest hosts are predominately ellipticals while the bluest hosts are predominately spirals.
+Therefore, the trends of observed satellite locations with host physical properties are effectively trends with host morphology.